AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 ### Architecture

 <div markdown="span" class="alert alert-primary">:pushpin: **Note:**
-Internally, we use AdressBook to represent EduBook, and person to represent student.
+Internally, we use AddressBook to represent EduBook, and person to represent student.
 Class names inherited from AB3 may be unchanged.
 </div>

 <img src="images/ArchitectureDiagram.png" width="280" />